kgpf-dev/kgpf-dev.github.io/content/owners/faq.md

 ::

 ::card
-Usually used in conjunction with the first two aforementioned acts to finance the improvements through the issuance of bonds.
+Usually used in conjunction with the Municipal Improvement Act of 1913 to finance the improvements through the issuance of bonds.

 #header